StrawHats9130/Juego/README.txt

 **deleted the blank button from the form
 Ran the program & validated the values were displaying correctly Commited & updated the README.txt

+The Game 5th commit 9/6/2015 4:33AM (Grinding it out)

+Added 6 classes to the Engine.
+These classes will contain the business logic for the SuperAdventure Solution -HealingPotion
+-Item
+-Location
+-Monster
+-Quest
+-Weapon
+Commited & updated the README.txt

+The Game 6th commit 9/6/2015